-When a person includes high-fiber foods in their diet, it has many benefits, such as keeping the gut healthy, boosting heart health, and promoting weight loss.
+High-fiber foods can have many benefits, such as keeping the gut healthy, boosting heart health, and promoting weight loss.
 Vegetables, fruits, seeds, lentils, and other plant-based foods can add fiber to the diet.

 But most people in America do not meet this goal.
 The average fiber intake in the United States is 17 g, and only 5 percent of people meet the adequate daily intake.